Asbestos Related Diseases

 Unfortunately, all forms of asbestos have the capability of causing fatal and incurable diseases including mesothelioma (a cancer of the lung lining), lung cancer and asbestosis (a fibrosis of the lung tissue).
 A number of other diseases such as pleural plaques, nasal cancer and pleural thickening are also associated with asbestos exposure.
 There is usually a long latency period from exposure until symptoms of the disease appear – typically 10 to 40 years.

-The table below shows the increase in mesothelioma deaths and industrial injury disablement benefit cases resulting from mesothelioma 1965 - 2013.
+The table below shows the increase in asbestos-related deaths and industrial injury disablement benefit cases to 2017.
 The projected future number of deaths is also shown (courtesy HSE)